Bora Bora: Description

-Bora-Bora is formed by an extinct volcano, surrounded by a lagoon and a fringing reef.
-Its summit is Mount Otemanu located in the center of the atoll; another summit, Mount Pahia, on the main island, is 661 m high.
+Bora Bora is formed by an extinct volcano, surrounded by a lagoon and a fringing reef.
+Its summit is Mount Otemanu, located in the center of the atoll; another summit, Mount Pahia, on the main island is 661 m high.

-The main island has three open bays overlooking the lagoon: Faanui Bay, Tuuraapuo Bay or Povai Bay to the west, and Hitiaa Bay to the northwest.
+The main island has four open bays overlooking the lagoon: Faanui Bay, Tuuraapuo Bay and Povai Bay to the west, and Hitiaa Bay to the northwest.
 Tuuraapuo Bay separates the main island from two islets of volcanic nature: Toopua and Toopua-iti.

 Necklace-shaped coral reefs surround the central island and protect it from the open sea as if it were a dike.
 It is a barrier reef with only one opening to the ocean: the Teavanui Passage, located west of the main island, which allows most large cargo ships and cruise ships to enter the lagoon.

-They must, however, stay in a channel because outside the channel, much of the lagoon water is shallow.
+They must, however, stay in the channel, as much of the lagoon water is shallow outside the Teavanui Passage.
 The barrier reef is very wide in some sections, where it exceeds two kilometers in width to the southwest of the island.
 To the east and north of the island, the reef supports a series of islets made up of coral ruins and sand (the motu).
-Precisely, on one of them that is located to the north, the Motu Mute, is where the U.S. Army built an important air base during the Second World War, which has now become the airport of Bora-Bora.
+One such motu in the north, the Motu Mute, is where the U.S. Army built an air base during the Second World War, which has now become the airport of Bora Bora.

-The lagoon, very abundant in fish, is remarkable for its breadth and beauty.
-Its color varies with depth: dark indigo when it is deep (Teavanui Passage, Poofai and Faanui bays), all pastel shades of blue and green elsewhere.
+The lagoon, abundant in fish, is remarkable for its breadth and beauty.
+Its color varies with depth: dark indigo when it is deep (Teavanui Passage, Poofai and Faanui bays) and pastel shades of blue and green elsewhere.
 Corals, when they are very close to the surface, along with the fauna that colonizes them, come to wear a wide variety of colors: egg yolk, red, blue or purple.

 Geology

-Bora-Bora is part of a group of volcanic islands linked to the activity of a hazardous area.
-It is an extinct volcano, which was active in the Upper Pliocene (between 3.45 and 3.10 million years ago), and then underwent at least partial depression and strong erosion under a hot and humid tropical climate.
+Bora Bora is part of a group of volcanic islands linked to the activity of a hazardous area.
+It is an extinct volcano which was active in the Upper Pliocene (between 3.45 and 3.10 million years ago), and then underwent at least partial depression and strong erosion under a hot and humid tropical climate.

-The bay of Tuuraapuo was the main crater of the volcano, whose collapsed southwestern edge, only subsists still in the islets or "motu" Toopua and Toopua-iti, which culminate respectively at 148 m and 17 m, altitude.
-The volcanic rocks are of basaltic type (essentially from alkaline basalts and some hawaiites, as well as some gabbro intrusions, especially on the islet Toopua).
-They come mostly from voids, explosive episodes being very rare.
+The bay of Tuuraapuo was the main crater of the volcano, whose collapsed southwestern edge only subsists still in the islets Toopua and Toopua-iti, which culminate respectively at 148 m and 17 m, altitude.
+The volcanic rocks are of basaltic type, consisting mostly of alkaline basalts, some hawaiites, and some gabbro intrusions, especially on the islet Toopua.
+They come mostly from voids, with explosive episodes being rare.